billbrod/spatial-frequency-preferences/README.md

      (preferred period is an affine function of eccentricity, no dependency on orientation, no modulation of relative gain) fit to a subset of the visual field.
+4. `supplemental` (5GB): Extra data required to create the figures in the appendix, along with data present in `fully-processed`.
+This data is also present in `preprocessed` and is separate of `fully-processed` because it's much larger.
+   - `derivatives/freesurfer/`: the freesurfer directories of each subject.
+   - `derivatives/prf_solutions/`: the pRF solutions for each subject, including the Benson 2014 anatomical atlases (Benson et al, 2014) and Bayesian retinotopy solutions (Benson and Winawer, 2018).

-Note that both the partially-processed and fully-processed data require the OpenNeuro dataset (though the fully-processed data does not require the partially-processed).
+Note that the partially-processed data requires the OpenNeuro dataset.
 Additionally, these two data sets do not contain the *entire* outputs of the analysis at that point, just what is required to complete the following steps.

 Also note that the subjects in the paper are just numbered from 1 to 12.
 In the data and this code, they use their subject codes; the subject codes map to the